Finder makes money from featured partners, but editorial opinions are our own.

 • If you don't live near public transport and need to drive to work

 • Cents per kilometre method.
-Using this method, you can claim 66 cents per kilometer driven for work related reasons (as determined above) up to a maximum of 5,000 business kilometres per car.
+You can claim 88 cents per kilometre driven for work related reasons up to a maximum of 5,000 business kilometres per car.
 The amount you can claim per kilometre is reviewed annually and subject to change.
-66 cents per kilometre was the rate in both the 2015-16 and 2016-17 financial income years, and as yet, no updated advice has been published by the ATO.
-You need to be able to show how you worked out your business kilometres, in case the ATO requests additional information or proof.

 • Logbook method.
 You can work out the vehicles expenses and what percentage of those were business expenses.
 To do this, you need to keep a detailed logbook for a period of 12 continuous weeks.
 You need to record the travel dates, times and odometer readings, the kilometres travelled and reason for the journey.

-• Does the organisation have DGR (Deductible Gift Recipient) status?
+• The organisation must have DGR (Deductible Gift Recipient) status

-• Is the gift truly a gift and not something you receive material benefit or advantage for?
+• It is a gift and not something you receive material benefit or advantage for

-• Do you have proof of these payments in the form of a receipt or bank statements?
+• You have proof of these payments in the form of a receipt or bank statements

-• The donation must be in the form of money or a financial asset (i.e. you can't gift items like clothes and claim the cost as a deduction)
+• The donation is the form of money or a financial asset (i.e. you can't gift items like clothes and claim the cost as a deduction)

 • The gift must be $2 or more

-Below are the contributions that the Australian Tax Office (ATO) does not classify as a gift or donation:
+There are some contributions that the Australian Tax Office (ATO) does not classify as a gift or donation, because you receive a tangible benefit:

 • Raffle or art union tickets